open-resources/physics_bank/content/public/008.Energy/Conservation of Energy/dissipative_process/dissipative_process.md

     partial-credit-method: EDC
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Dissipative Energy
+        title: Dissipative Energy
+      part1:
+        ans1:
+          value: Irreversible processes are dissipative.
+        ans2:
+          value: Coherent deformations are dissipative.
+        ans3:
-    params_part1_ans1_value: If the total kinetic energy is not constant all of the way through the interaction, the process is dissipative.
+          value: If the total kinetic energy is not constant all of the way through the interaction, the process is dissipative.
-    params_part1_ans2_value: Irreversible processes are dissipative.
-    params_part1_ans3_value: Coherent deformations are dissipative.
-    params_part1_ans4_value: Incoherent deformations are dissipative
+        ans4:
-    params_part1_ans5_value: Dissipative processes are one where the total mechanical energy is not conserved.
+          value: Dissipative processes are one where the total mechanical energy is not conserved.
+        ans5:
+          value: Incoherent deformations are dissipative
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Question Text